 Once completed, participants graduate and are each matched with two to four middle class volunteers who commit to working with them to reach their goals.
 Participants are the “Circle Leaders” of this small group, the volunteers are “Allies”.

-The group continues to meet weekly on Thursdays, where other volunteers provide a free meal and free childcare.
-The weekly classes include education, meetings among the “matched circles” and Circles planning sessions.
-Visitors are welcome to attend the first and fourth Thursday meetings of each month.
+The group continues to meet weekly on Thursdays.
+The weekly meetings include education, small group meetings among the “matched circles” and advocacy meetings to address systemic barriers in the community that keep people from getting ahead.
+Visitors are welcome to attend the weekly meetings.

 In June 2007, leaders in Troup County began a strategic planning initiative to develop strategies for promoting a healthy and thriving community.
 Georgia Tech’s Center for Quality Growth and Regional Development conducted research, assessments and strategy development in support of this initiative.
 Once completed, the leadership team created a nonprofit corporation to act as the leading resource for implementing the strategic plan.
-The first issue they tackled was workforce development; the second issue was poverty.
-The board researched multiple options and chose to bring a national program called Circles USA to Troup County.
+In addressing poverty, the board researched multiple options and chose Circles USA.

 Circles of Troup County began in July 2012.
-Sherri Brown was named director and began immediately working with a team of volunteers to set the strategies and direction of the local group.
-The first class began in November, 2012 with seven participants graduating in February, 2013.
-They were matched with 20 volunteers who work with them to help them reach their goals to move to self-sufficiency.
-Circles of Troup County is now beginning its sixth class of participants and opening a second site in West Point during the summer of 2016.
+Sherri Brown was named director and worked with a team of volunteers to set the strategies and direction of the group.
+The first Circles class began in November, 2012 with seven participants graduating in February, 2013.
+They were matched with 20 volunteers.
+Since then, Circles has had more than 70 families graduate from the 12-week class.